Flattery, Fluff, and Fog: Diagnosing and Mitigating Idiosyncratic Biases in Preference Models

 \section{Are preference models misaligned with human judgements?}

-\paragraph{Dataset.} To study structure, jargon, and length biases, we sample 100 queries from Chatbot Arena \cite{chiang2024chatbot}, where we filter single-sentence queries that are in English, grammatically well-formed (ending with a question mark), semantically meaningful and non-offensive.
+\paragraph{Dataset.} To study structure, jargon, and length biases, we sample 100 queries from Chatbot Arena \citep{chiang2024chatbot}, where we filter single-sentence queries that are in English, grammatically well-formed (ending with a question mark), semantically meaningful and non-offensive.
 Since sycophancy is plausible when the user expresses an opinion, we generate 100 queries that express an opinion (e.g., \textit{"Isn't modern art just lazy compared to classical techniques?"}).
-To study vagueness, we use 78 human-written NLP-related queries from the KIWI dataset \cite{xu2024kiwi}, and generate 22 additional queries that cover similar content.
-This choice is motivated by the fact that scientific queries inherently require unambiguous and detailed responses and a preference for vague responses would represent a clear flaw.
+To study vagueness, we use 78 human-written NLP-related queries from the KIWI dataset \citep{xu2024kiwi}, and generate 22 additional queries that cover similar content.
+Scientific queries inherently require unambiguous and detailed responses and a preference for vague responses would represent a clear flaw.
 For all these queries, we generate counterfactual pairs of responses using the RATE protocol.
 Prompts are provided in Appendix~\ref{app:modeling}.

-\paragraph{Models.} We consider four reward models that are all trained on 80k preference pairs from the Skywork reward data collection \cite{liu2024skywork}: Gemma2-2B, Gemma-2-27B, Llama-3.1-8B, Llama3.2-3B.
-In addition, we consider three proprietary models that we use as LLM evaluators: Gemini-2.5-Pro \cite{team2023gemini}, GPT-4o \cite{hurst2024gpt} and Claude-3.7-Sonnet \cite{anthropicClaudeSonnet}.
+\paragraph{Models.} We consider four reward models, all trained on v0.2 of the Skywork reward data collection \citep{liu2024skywork}, which aggregates diverse preference datasets (e.g., HelpSteer2, OffsetBias, WildGuard) and underlies many top-performing open-source reward models.
+Specifically, we study Gemma2-2B, Gemma-2-27B, Llama-3.1-8B, and Llama-3.2-3B.
+In addition, we consider three proprietary models that we use as LLM evaluators: Gemini-2.5-Pro \citep{team2023gemini}, GPT-4o \citep{hurst2024gpt}, and Claude-3.7-Sonnet \citep{anthropicClaudeSonnet}.
 For response generation, we used GPT-4o.

 \paragraph{Results.}